visgl/react-map-gl/docs/developer-guide.md

     $ git log --since="`git show -s --format=%ci a05d2305`"
     ```

-4. And add new commit messages to CHANGELOG.md.
+4. If a commit affects code that is published to npm, add its commit message to CHANGELOG.md.

-5. Manually bump the version in `package.json` to the next pre-release version.
+5. If some beta version has been published for the target release (e.g. `4.0.0-alpha.1`), do not make changes to `package.json`.
+Otherwise, manually bump the version in `package.json` to the appropriate pre-release version (e.g. `4.1.0-alpha.0`).

-6. Commit and publish:
+6. Include the changelog in the version commit, and publish:

     ```bash
     $ git add .
-    $ git commit -m "4.0.0-alpha.2"
+    # This will bump version to the next pre-release, commit, tag and publish:
     $ npm run publish-beta
-    $ git push
     ```

 ### Website